walterbrown17/clutch_riding/SIMPLE_PRD.md

 ## 6.2 Output 2: Cycle-Level Summary Table
 **Table Name:** `clutch_riding_cycle_summary`
-**Description:** Contains one row for every engine cycle that has at least one clutch riding event.
-It provides a pre-calculated breakdown of clutch riding mileage based on event duration.
+**Description:** Contains one row for every engine cycle.
+It provides a pre-calculated breakdown of clutch riding mileage based on event duration, as well as the normal riding mileage for the same cycle for comparison.

 | Column Name | Data Type | Description |
 |---|---|---|